mjclemente/pdfbox.cfc/README.md

 #### `close()`
 PDFBox instances that opened also need to be closed.
 While calling `save()` will close them automatically, if you're just extracting data from a PDF, it's preferable to just manually close it using this method.

+#### `getVersion()`
+Returns the version of the underlying PDFBox Java library being used.

+#### `getAcroForm()`
+If present, this returns the Acroform object.
+I haven't put this to any use yet.
+It's more a placeholder for future development.

+#### `getEmbeddedFiles()`
+If the pdf includes embedded files, this returns them as a struct.

+#### `hasEmbeddedSearchIndex()`
+Checks to see if an embedded search index can be found in the pdf.
+This includes the same disclaimer as `removeEmbeddedIndex()` - that is, it checks the places that I've seen embedded search indexes.
+If different search index locations are found, it will be updated.

+#### `getDocumentOutlineTitles()`
+Returns an array of with the titles for the document outline sections (bookmarks).
+I only added this to make it easier to confirm that the outline was being removed via `removeBookmarks()`

 #### Other Methods Not Mentioned Here
 For methods not explicity provided, this project uses `onMissingMethod()` to invoke the underlying PDFBox library class for `PDDocument`, which is its in-memory representation of the PDF document, documented [here](https://pdfbox.apache.org/docs/2.0.13/javadocs/org/apache/pdfbox/pdmodel/PDDocument.html).
 Consequently, you can utilize some of the methods provided by PDFBox directly.
 For example, `pdfbox.getNumberOfPages()` will return the number of pages the document has; it does this by delegating to the [`getNumberOfPages()`](https://pdfbox.apache.org/docs/2.0.13/javadocs/org/apache/pdfbox/pdmodel/PDDocument.html#getNumberOfPages--) method in the `PDDocument` class.